 Must-See Shows at SeaWorld San Diego

 One thing you’ll notice that has changed at SeaWorld is they no longer mention the name “Shamu”.
 The SeaWorld San Diego orca show is now called Orca Encounter.
-The show is now more about education and learning about these beautiful creatures than pure entertainment.
+The shows are more about education and learning about these beautiful creatures than pure entertainment.

-Tips for Watching SeaWorld Shows:
+SeaWorld San Diego Tips for Watching Shows

 - Show times often overlap so I definitely recommend choosing your must-do shows ahead of time.